parallelchain-io/parallelchain-docs/docs/smart_contract_sdk/tutorial/chapter_6.md

 ---

-Lastly, we can include multiple network commands within one transaction.
-In this `multiple_defer()` function, we put the commands for unstaking and withdrawing deposits in the same function.
+Lastly, we can include multiple defer staking commands within one transaction.
+In this method `multiple_defer()`, we put the defer staking commands for unstaking and withdrawing deposits together.

-Both the commands will be executed after the success of the transaction, and in the order they were called in the method call.
-After invoking this method call, the stake of the deposit should have been successfully withdrawn.
+Both the commands will be executed after the success of the transaction, and in the order they were called.
+After invoking this method call, the stake of the deposit should have been successfully unstaked and withdrawn.

-### lib.rs: multiple network commands
+### lib.rs: multiple staking commands
 ```rust
     #[call]
     fn multiple_defer(max_amount: u64) {